ambaxter/spatial-rs/README.md

 0.3.0:
 - [ ] Inevitable bug fixes
-- [ ] No public library interface changes unless bug fixes demand it
+- [ ] No public library interface changes (pub fn and type names only) unless bug fixes demand it
 - [ ] X-Tree: implement, document, test, and benchmark
 - [ ] ???

 0.4.0:
 - [ ] Inevitable bug fixes
-- [ ] No public library interface changes unless bug fixes demand it
+- [ ] No public library interface changes (pub fn and type names only) unless bug fixes demand it
 - [ ] ???

 0.5.0: